Main featured image courtesy of Mitsubishi Electric, it is of their NJ-AW109-B.

 Ahhhhhhh yea, this is where most sites try to make their money, but I am not one of those fools.
 I am only foolishly hoping for more of you to contribute to my beer fund with the link on the right if you are on a desktop.
 If you’re on a mobile device, I’m asked out because it doesn’t always show up on mobile which sucks for me because I make nothing off of these businesses.

 I didn’t forget, and here is your answer on what an Astromech droid does “Astromech droids are a series of versatile utility robots generally used for the maintenance and repair of starships and related technology.”– StarWars.com

-So, since vendors and producers don’t push digital/content marketing, I won’t bother providing a ‘where to buy.’
-I decided not to because many of you have proficient Googling abilities (although, if you had a C-3PO protocol droid, you could search for a rice cooker in six million forms of communication, yes, even Bocce).
+So, since vendors and producers don’t push digital/content marketing, I won’t bother providing a specific ‘where to buy,’ although I have included only a handful of affiliate links where I may make a commissions off of any products purchased at no cost to you.
+I decided not to provide a comprehensive list because many of you have proficient Googling abilities (although, if you had a C-3PO protocol droid, you could search for a rice cooker in six million forms of communication, yes, even Bocce).